maiska/qubes-doc.rtd/user/templates/templates.rst

-An important side effect of this system is that any software installed in an app qube (rather than in the template on which it is based) will disappear after the app qube reboots (see `Inheritance and Persistence <#inheritance-and-persistence>`__).
+An important side effect of this system is that any software installed in an app qube (rather than in the template on which it is based) will disappear when the app qube shuts down (see `Inheritance and Persistence <#inheritance-and-persistence>`__).
 For this reason, we recommend installing most of your software in templates, not app qubes.

 The default template in Qubes is based on Fedora, but there are additional templates based on other Linux distributions.
 There are also templates available with or without certain software preinstalled.
 You may find it useful to have multiple templates installed in order to provide: